ned14/nedmalloc/Readme.txt

 suggesting this.
  * { 1088 } Fixed thread id high bit set bug causing SIGABRT on Mac OS X.
 Thanks to Chris Dillman for reporting this.
+ * { 1094 } Integrated dlmalloc v2.8.4 final.
+ * { 1095 } Added nedtrimthreadcache().
+Thanks to Hayim Hendeles for
+suggesting this.
+ * { 1095 } Fixed silly assertion of null pointer dereference.
+Thanks to
+Ullrich Heinemann for reporting this.

 v1.05 15th June 2008:
  * { 1042 } Added error check for TLSSET() and TLSFREE() macros.
 Thanks to